 The Importance of Choosing Non-Comedogenic Skincare Products

 Acne breakouts are common, especially between the ages of 11 and 30.
 Dermatologists say 4 out of 5 people experience acne during their teenage and young adult years.
 This common skin condition can cause considerable discomfort and embarrassment.
-Effective acne treatments are available.
-But if you have acne-prone skin, you must be careful about what you put on your face.
+Effective acne treatments are available, but if you have acne-prone skin, you must be careful about what you put on your face.

 When choosing skincare products for acne-prone skin, one word you should become familiar with is non-comedogenic.